plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 ### February: Looking for a marketing co-founder ($403 MRR)

-After a few months of stagnant growth, [Uku announced](https://plausible.io/blog/february-2020-recap) that he's "been looking for a partner on Plausible since the very beginning of the project.
+After a few months of relatively stagnant growth, [Uku announced](https://plausible.io/blog/february-2020-recap) that he's "been looking for a partner on Plausible since the very beginning of the project.
 I'm super happy I've found someone whose values are very much aligned with the spirit of what I'm trying to accomplish".

 This other person was [me](https://twitter.com/markosaric), and I'm a marketer.
 Uku cold-emailed me after reading a blog post I published about [how to degoogle a website](https://markosaric.com/degoogleify/).
 I thought he built a great product with great potential in a market I was familiar with, so I was up for the challenge.